plogs/asopposedtowhat.com/content/posts/death-of-a-species.md

 left in the world were transgender[^2] women?
 What would happen to the human species?

 What would happen is that our species would eventually die out.
-It would be the end of civilisation.
+It would be the end of civilization.

 Our species would eventually die out because humans are animals that propagate via sexual reproduction, and transgender women, regardless